The Setting for My Story

-My musings today, with the holidays around the corner, take me back to Kankakee by the Sea and Christmas.
+My musings today take me back to Kankakee by the Sea and Christmas.
 My girlfriends were Christian.
 I am a Jew.

 The holiday season, Christmas, in Kankakee brought out a longing in me for inclusion.

-Looking back on my memories — and because I walk on the sunny side of the street — I can now see those holiday years as a positive.
+Looking back on my memories—and because I walk on the sunny side of the street—I can now view those holiday years as a positive experience.
 I learned about Christianity.
-I could sing every word of every Christmas carol; I helped my friends decorate their trees, ate ham for dinner at their homes and, as I grew older, went to midnight mass with my friends at St. Patrick Church.
+I could sing every word of every Christmas carol; I helped my friends decorate their trees, and ate ham for dinner at their homes.
+As I grew older, I went to midnight mass with my friends at St. Patrick Church.

 To the credit of my parents and my grandfather, I was taught to honor my identity.
 I did not grow up with a Christmas tree with twinkling lights and divinely wrapped presents with beautiful bows under the tree or stockings hung on the fireplace ledge.
 I grew up learning the importance of planting trees in Israel to help turn the desert into a Garden of Eden.